SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![IS Image 12](img/IS-12.jpg)

-On this screen, we will configure the iFlow to be watching the Queue "SOREJECTED"....short for Sales Orders Reject.
+On this screen, we will configure the iFlow to be watching the Queue "SOREJECTED"....short for Sales Orders Rejected.
 ![IS Image 13](img/IS-13.jpg)

 Now we need to configure the publishing component of the iFlow.
 It will be the same connection information as the consumer above.
 ![IS Image 14](img/IS-14.jpg)
-Now we configure the configuration information.
-In this configuration, we will publish to a topic called "sap.com/bpasalesorder/rejected/V1".
+Now we configure the iFlow.
+We will publish to a topic called "sap.com/bpasalesorder/rejected/V1".
 The thought here is that we still have a Sales Order but it's been formated for the Business Process Automation API.
 Earlier in the exercise you setup a Queue listening for this event so it's really important that these 2 topics match so that all BPA rejected sales orders get attracted into the right Queue.
+You could add another level to the Topic to reflect the use case or embed something in the name like I have done.
 ![IS Image 15](img/IS-15.jpg)

-Once the iFlow is imported, you can just select the arrow to the right and click “Deploy”.
+Once the configuration is complete, save and then click “Deploy”.
 Please note, you will need to create the secure alias shown in the screenshot.

 ![IS Image 7](img/IS-7.jpg)